 Alternatives to Rehabilitate Student Loans

 Student loan rehabilitation isn’t the only option to get defaulted loans back on track.
 Here are some alternatives to consider:

 If you can repay your student loan or loans in full, you may want to consider that option if you are trying to get it/them out of default.
 With this option, you won’t have to worry about a new payment plan and will be able to borrow student loan aid again if you need it.

 Debt consolidation is the process of combining multiple loan options in one loan.
 When it comes to federal student loans, you’ll be able to use a direct consolidation loan for this purpose.
 Your new loan holder will let you know about the repayment plan, and you can repay based on that.
 This option will also take your defaulted loan out of this status.

 What About Private Student Loans?

-Private student loans are not from the federal government, options like personal loans or installment loans, which are loan options repaid in equal installments.
+Private student loans are not from the federal government, options like personal loans, some bad credit loans, or installment loans, which are loan options repaid in equal installments.
 If these loans default, you won’t be able to rehabilitate them.
 And even repaying the loans doesn’t mean they automatically go away from your credit reports and history—they will remain there for several years.

 But if you haven’t gotten to the point yet, you can look into debt refinancing and consolidation options for a more affordable and manageable repayment plan.
 You may also be able to negotiate student loan repayment terms with your lender, especially if your financial situation has changed.

-If you are trying to get your federal loans out of default, rehabilitation is not your only option; you can look into paying your loans off in full or student loan consolidation.
+If you are trying to get your federal loans out of default, CreditNinja wants you to know that rehabilitation is not your only option; you can look into paying your loans off in full or loan consolidation.